How to Self-Drive The Road to Hana and the Best Stops

 Ready for your first waterfall while driving the Road to Hana in Maui?
 You will see the parking lot on your left, but if there is no parking, you can find some a little further up the road.

-Because we didn’t park in the lot we figured we would run in, check it out, and go back to the car.
+Because we didn’t park in the lot, we figured we would run in, check it out, and go back to the car.

-We found one waterfall as we quickly walked in, I just don’t think it was Twins falls.
+We found one waterfall as we quickly walked in, I just don’t think it was Twins Falls.

-I would highly recommend stopping at the Bamboo forest on the Road to Hana.
-The path was muddy and slippery but had such amazing views.
 There are several places to enter through, although the one we chose was not necessarily the best.

 There were so many cars stopped here, so we had to park further up the road and just followed a couple in.

 Where we entered, the path was narrow and on the edge of a stream.
 I would recommend holding several bamboo stalks while walking through in case one snaps.
-Our exit spot was much easier, so not all paths are difficult.
+Our exit spot was much easier, so not all paths were difficult.

 Through the dense bamboo forest, we made our way to a stream with a peaceful waterfall.
 We spent about 30-45 minutes here.